Skip to content

 Step 1: Set up Fullstory for Session Summary API enablement

-A: Retrieving the Auth Token for the Session Summary API endpoint
+Step 1.1: Retrieve the authentication token for the Session Summary API endpoint

-Step 2: Create the Connected Content Token Auth
+Step 2: Create the Connected Content token authentication

-1. In Braze, navigate to Settings > Workspace Settings > Connected Content > Add Credential > Token Authentication.
+1. In Braze, go to Settings > Workspace Settings > Connected Content > Add Credential > Token Authentication.

 Screenshot of Braze showing the Edit Credential fields